talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 Afterward, my manager advised me to maybe not say that.
 But it was true then, and it's definitely true now.

+So, basically, if anyone tells you that interviewing for a new job as a software engineer is easy and fun, they're lying.

 Tech interviewing is an overall unpleasant process that makes you question even after many years of professional experience your validity as a software engineer as well as your own self-worth and intelligence.